 Please read this Privacy Notice to understand how we may use your personal data.

-2.1 Individual Data: This includes personal data which relates to your identity (and that of your child if applicable), such as first name, middle name, last name, username or similar identifier, title, date of birth and gender and your contact details such as your billing address, delivery address, email address and telephone numbers that you provide to us in person, via our website or by telephone, including the details you supply when establishing a profile on our website (including health-related personal data);
+·Individual Data: this includes personal data which relates to your identity (and that of your child if applicable), such as first name, middle name, last name, username or similar identifier, title, date of birth and gender and your contact details such as your billing address, delivery address, email address and telephone numbers that you provide to us in person, via our website or by telephone, including the details you supply when establishing a profile on our website (including health-related personal data);

-2.2 Account and Profile Data which includes personal data which relates to your account or profile on our website or app, such as your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses;
+·Account and Profile Data: this includes personal data which relates to your account or profile on our website or app, such as your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses;

-2.3 Audio and Visual Data.
-This includes personal data which is gathered using our CCTV or other recording systems in the form of images, video footage and sound recordings that is taken at any of the venues where the Monkey Music activity is carried out or for promotional purposes;
+·Audio and Visual Data: this includes personal data which is gathered using our CCTV or other recording systems in the form of images, video footage and sound recordings that is taken at any of the venues where the Monkey Music activity is carried out or for promotional purposes;

-2.7 Information Technology Data.
-This includes personal data which relates to your use of our website, such as your internet protocol (IP) address, login data, traffic data, weblogs and other communication data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website; personal data gathered using cookies; and
+·Information Technology Data: this includes personal data which relates to your use of our website, such as your internet protocol (IP) address, login data, traffic data, weblogs and other communication data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website; personal data gathered using cookies; and

-2.8 personal data you provide when applying to either become a franchise owner, or for a job advertised or to submit a speculative job application and/or your CV;
+·personal data you provide when applying to either become a franchise owner, or for a job advertised or to submit a speculative job application and/or your CV.

-We may also create personal data about you, for example, if you contact us by telephone to make a complaint, for example about our services or goods, then we may make a written record of key details of the conversation so that we can take steps to address the complaint.
+We may also create personal data about you if you contact us by telephone to make a complaint, for example about our services or goods, then we may make a written record of key details of the conversation so that we can take steps to address the complaint.

 We also obtain and use certain aggregated data such as statistical or demographic data for any purpose (“Aggregated Data”).
 Aggregated Data may be derived from your personal data but does not directly or indirectly reveal your identity.
 For example, we may aggregate your Information Technology Data to calculate the percentage of users accessing a specific feature on our website.
 However, if we re-combine or re-connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.